FREE 5-Day Email Course to learn the ATO’s Uber tax rules

 If you’re a food delivery driver you must have an ABN, but you do not have to register for GST.

 You may have heard that Uber drivers must register for GST, but that tax law only applies to taxis who drive passengers, not food.
 As a food delivery driver, normal tax rules apply, and you only need to register for GST if you earn more than $75,000 per year, which most drivers won’t.
 So generally speaking, GST registration for UberEats is not required.

 You will need to declare your food delivery income and pay income tax on your end of year tax return.
 So keeping records of your expenses to reduce your tax bill is important.
 More on this below.

 If You Do Delivery AND Rideshare – GST Required

 This is where things get confusing.

 Here’s the catch: your GST registration applies to ALL your business activities, not just the rideshare driving.
 This means you’ll be paying GST on your delivery income AS WELL AS your ridesharing income.
 Of course, to offset this you can claim back the GST on your delivery expenses to reduce your GST bill, but you’re still likely to be paying a portion of your delivery earnings to the ATO in GST.
 This is an unfortunate side-effect of doing both types of driving at once.

-How Do I Get An ABN (and Register for GST)?
+How Do I Get An ABN for UberEats?

 Keep a Logbook Of Your UberEats Driving

 If you use your car for deliveries, you MUST have a valid logbook to claim your fuel and other car expenses.
 The logbook is required by the ATO as evidence of the percentage of car expenses you can claim.